LionelB5/polygon-books-hardhat/README.md

 need to verify the contract using PolygonScan's API.
 Doing so will also let us interact with all of our contract's functions via MetaMask.

-**Note:** Do note what is mentioned in the previous section, there is a bug with HardHat and the polygon testnet, so ensure you retrieve the correct contract address for verification.

 To verify the contract, execute the following command:

 ```